kyu-sz/LaS-VPE-Platform/models/DeepMARCaffe/README.md

-This directory stores the model files for DeepMAR.
+This directory stores the Caffe model files for DeepMAR.

 There should be two files: _DeepMAR.prototxt_ and _DeepMAR.caffemodel_.